emmaRosa/resume/README.md

 # resume

-An oversized application for showing off some of my coding skills
+An application for showing off some of my coding skills

-See website in action
+See website in action (in development)